How product configurators are changing the B2B sales landscape and why speed is the key to success

 Develop a roadmap

-Future-proof reference architecture with Shopware 6 or headless approach
+Future-proof reference architecture with Shopware 6 or a headless approach

 Specialized configurator and pricing services